-This is when an economy suffers two consecutive quarters of negative economic performance as SA has recently experienced.
+A technical recession is when an economy suffers two consecutive quarters of negative economic performance as South Africa has recently experienced.
 This shrinking economic output is also referred to as negative economic growth or economic decline as the economy has “stopped” growing and instead is losing momentum.

 This is never a good thing.
-In SA’s case, it’s particularly serious because the country needs strong economic growth to:
+In South Africa ’s case, it’s particularly serious because the country needs strong economic growth to: